verisimilitude20201/notes/Papers/BigTable.md

 # Big Table - A Distributed storage system for structured data

+# Current Page 12.

 ## Introduction
 1. Big Table is a distributed storage system designed to store structured data capable of scaling upto petabytes stored on commodity servers.